fivetran/dbt_servicenow/models/docs.md

 Unique identifier or reference number assigned to the task.
 {% enddocs %}

+{% docs task_number %}
+Unique identifier or reference number assigned to the task.
+{% enddocs %}

 {% docs opened_at %}
+Date and time when the task was initially opened.
+{% enddocs %}

+{% docs task_opened_at %}
 Date and time when the task was initially opened.
 {% enddocs %}